 - The seventeenth-century Dutch artist is among the premier master painters in Western civilization.
 Rembrandt's art was characterized by his sweeping Biblical narratives, stunning attention to detail, and masterful use of chiaroscuro, the painterly application of light and shadow.

 - Claude Lorrain was a Baroque French painter who spent much of his life in Italy.
 Lorrain was widely celebrated for his landscapes and set the example for the genre for many artists.

-- The Spanish legend Diego Velazquez was one of the leading figures in the Baroque period.
-Known as a master of detail and light, Velazquez's work has been a significant influence on generations of artists and movements, from Realism to Surrealism.
+- The Spanish legendary painter Diego Velázquez was one of the leading figures in the Baroque period.
+Known as a master of detail and light, Velázquez's work has been a significant influence on generations of artists and movements, from Realism to Surrealism.

 - The Dutch Anthony Van Dyck revolutionized portrait painting in Britain, moving it away from the stiff and formal conventions.